MariaMartinvi/Cuentacuentos_new/STORY_EXAMPLES_SETUP.md

 4. Test the filtering functionality
 5. Click on the "Read story" and "Listen to audio" links to ensure they work properly

-## 7. Customizing the Story Examples
+## 7. Customizing the Personalized Story Examples

 To add or modify the example stories: